Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference.md

 | [cursorClick](/scene/scenescript/reference/event/cursor) | This event function will be called when the cursor has been pressed and released on the same object. |

 ## Classes

+All components of Wallpaper Engine are provided with a fitting class so that you can access everything programmatically.
+The following list contains all relevant classes introduced by SceneScript:

 | Class                | Description   |
 |----------------------|---------------|